dotrey/gheist.de-pages/playground/google-search/readme.md

 All new links have the matching preview text of the pages they link to.

-**Interesting Observation:** The links of the sitemap started showing up on 2020-02-28.
+*Observation:* The links of the sitemap started showing up on 2020-02-28.
 However, on 28th the search result yielded the link to the mail scrambler instead of kanjiland.

 -> waiting for new update of search coverage.